Quantum Nonlocality under Latency Constraints: Multi-Step Latency-Constrained (LC) Games

 to more conveniently define strategies for $\tau$-step LC games below.
 For the sake of generality we make no additional assumptions on the latency function.
-For example, it could be asymmetric or violate the triangle inequality and therefore is not a distance function. \emph{When $\ell$ is the speed of light delay, then the corresponding realizable behaviors reflect fundamental physical limits}.
+For example, it could be asymmetric or violate the triangle inequality\footnote{However, we will add the triangle inequality to obtain some of the results below. } and therefore is not a distance function. \emph{In particular, when $\ell$ is the speed-of-light delay, then the corresponding realizable behaviors reflect fundamental physical limits}.
 Note here we are assuming that local operations consume zero time.
 The only operation that consumes time is communication between the parties, which is given by the latency function $\ell$.
-As mentioned in~\Cref{sec:intro}, this is justified by giving the parties more energy, thereby allowing them to arbitrarily shorten their local operation times.
-Our assumption is also a good approximation to real-world scenarios where latencies are much longer than local operation times.
-An example would be where the parties are physically far from each other.
-We can define a \textbf{behavior} $p(\mathbf a\vert \mathbf s)$ and corresponding \textbf{winning probability} $p_\mathrm{win}$ for a $\tau$-step LC game analogously to the LC game case in~\Cref{sec:lc}.
+As mentioned in~\Cref{sec:intro}, this is justified by allowing the parties to use more energy in order to arbitrarily shorten their local operation times.
+Our assumption is in general a good approximation to real-world scenarios where latencies are much longer than local operation times, for example when the parties are physically distant from each other.
+We can define a \textbf{behavior} $p(\mathbf a\vert \mathbf s)$ and corresponding \textbf{winning probability} $p_\mathrm{win}$ for a $\tau$-step LC game analogously to the simple LC game case in~\Cref{sec:lc}.

 In~\Cref{dfn:tau_lc} we seem to be assuming that time is discrete and that receiving inputs, producing outputs, and communication are done in a synchronous manner.
 However, the definition is more general than it may seem.
-The time values we want to include in our definition are the communication latencies and the times at which the parties need to receive inputs and produce outputs.
-Without loss of generality, we can assume all of these time values are rational numbers since the rationals are a dense subset of the real numbers and all physical clocks must have a finite precision.
+The time values we want to include in the definition of the LC game are the communication latencies and the times at which the parties need to receive inputs and produce outputs.
+To model any physical implementation with finite-precision clocks, we assume all of these time values are rational numbers.
 Let the set of all time values be

 This set is finite.
 We can then set one time step as a length of time